wcyn/clips-horticulture-expert-system/README.md

 ## Automated Query Rules for Specific Symptoms
 Rules used to query the user about the various [symptoms](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.md) are automatically generated from the [`symptoms.txt`](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.txt) file.
-For all the rules to be generated, the function [`read-from-file`](#deffunction read-from-file) is called, which loops through the file extracting the data that is needed to create the rules.
+For all the rules to be generated, the function [`read-from-symptoms-file`](#deffunction read-from-symptoms-file) is called, which loops through the file extracting the data that is needed to create the rules.

-### `deffunction read-from-file`
+### `deffunction read-from-symptoms-file`
 __Description__: Loop through the text file with the data and use the [`create-query-rules`](#deffunction-create-query-rules) function to create rules for each symptom
 __Arguments__:
 -- `template` - The [template](#template-details) to use for the details of the symptoms
 -- `file` - The name of the file containing the data
 ```
-(deffunction read-from-file (?template ?file)
+(deffunction read-from-symptoms-file (?template ?file)
     (open ?file file-data) ; open the file and store data in file-data
     (bind ?stop FALSE) ; initialize stop variable to FALSE
     (bind ?plant-name (read file-data)) ; 1st line of the beginning of a new pest or disease is the plant name